BIG University Student Policies

 While BIG strives to prevent content in our classes that might trigger, threaten or offend students, from time to time students may nonetheless feel confronted by scene work that meets these standards in their minds.
 Should a student find material triggering, threatening, offensive or objectionable for any reason (outside of an improv-centric one) then BIG encourages them to end their experience with such material.
 This may be done by raising their hand, voicing their objection or by simply leaving the room.
 In doing so students may choose to give voice to their thinking as to why they disapprove of the material in question or they may simply state that they find the material objectionable and for that reason stopped it from continuing.
 As some of these actions may be interpreted as having occurred for different reasons, BIG does request that students state clearly that they have ended a scene or set because of their objection to the material inside it.
 However, BIG in no way expects students to defend or prove their perceptions.
 Again BIG's priority is the safety and comfort of our student body.

-If students have issues they would like to discuss with an impartial third party, unaffiliated with the class but experienced as an improviser, they may contact one of our Diversity Advocates: Hannah Jackson (firstname.lastname@example.org) or AJ McCombs (email@example.com).
+If students have issues they would like to discuss with an impartial third party, unaffiliated with the class but experienced as an improviser, they may contact Kim Scarfe (email@example.com) or Michelle Faulkner-Forson (firstname.lastname@example.org).

 Attendance and Lateness